The Risks of Dabbing Cannabis: Shatter, Wax, Dab Drug

 what is a dab

 There seems to be a never-ending list of street drug names.
-From Molly to Spice, to Jellies and Cotton Candy, these seemingly friendly names are used to market illegal drugs, making them appear to be more accessible and less fatal.
 The Dab Drug, Wax, Shatter, or Butane Hash Oil (BHO) are the names of relatively new forms of smoking marijuana, and they come with possible dangers or risks.

 What is a Dab Drug or Dabbing Wax From Cannabis Concentrates?